Achievable logoAchievable logo

 Gender

-Financial Status
+Financial status

 Occupation

-Medical Condition
+Medical condition

-The most significant factor used in evaluating a health insurance application is the applicant’s current physical condition and past medical history.
+The most significant factor in evaluating a health insurance application is the applicant’s current physical condition and past medical history.

-Other Factors
+Other factors

-The health underwriter is as concerned about moral and morale hazards as is the life underwriter.
-What are the applicant’s hobbies and avocations?
-Does the applicant drink alcohol excessively or abuse drugs?
-Answers to many of these questions are obtained from the application.
-Health underwriters also have access to the same resources as life underwriters, namely, the Medical Information Bureau and consumer investigation reports.
+Answers to many of these questions come from the application.
+Health underwriters also use the same resources as life underwriters, including the Medical Information Bureau and consumer investigation reports.

-Underwriting the Substandard Risk
+Underwriting the substandard risk

 Exclusions

-Modification of Coverage
+Modification of coverage

-Extra Premiums
+Extra premiums

-The principal of indemnity states that no one should profit from an insurance claim.
-Some insureds may have coverage through two or more policies.
-If so, the claim examiners must know this and must communicate with each other to make sure that the combined amount of money paid on the claim does not exceed 100% of the medical expense.
-Through “Other Insurance” clauses, one policy is designated the primary insurance, and will pay its full policy obligations.
-Any other insurance will then pay whatever amount is necessary to bring the total benefit paid to no more than 100% of total costs.
+The principle of indemnity states that no one should profit from an insurance claim.
+Some insureds have coverage through two or more policies.
+When that happens, claim examiners must communicate to ensure the combined amount paid does not exceed 100% of the medical expense.

-Lesson Summary
+Lesson summary

 Health insurance is offered through various avenues including commercial insurance companies, service organizations, and government programs.
 Here is a breakdown of how health insurance is provided: